Fukaya Categories as Categorical Morse Homology: Introduction

 \subsection{Setup}

-Let $(M, \theta)$ be a Weinstein manifold, so a manifold $M$ equipped with a one-form $\theta$ whose differential $\omega = d\theta$ is a symplectic form satisfying standard axioms (recalled in Section~\ref{sect weinstein} below).
-We will always assume that $M$ is real analytic, and all subsets and functions are subanalytic (or definable within some fixed o-minimal context).
-The basic source of examples are Stein manifolds, or more specifically, smooth affine complex varieties.
+Let $(M, \theta)$ be a~Weinstein manifold, so a~manifold $M$ equipped with a~one-form $\theta$ whose dif\/ferential $\omega = d\theta$ is a~symplectic form such that there exists a~suitably compatible Morse function $h:M\to \mathbb R$.
+(We refer the reader to Section~\ref{sect weinstein} below for more details on the compatibility, but note here the potential point of confusion: we prefer the f\/lexibility of not including the choice of a~particular Morse function in the data, though it is standard to do so in some other contexts.)
+We will always assume that $M$ is real analytic, and all subsets and functions are subanalytic (or def\/inable within some f\/ixed o-minimal context).
+The basic source of examples are Stein manifolds, or more specif\/ically, smooth af\/f\/ine complex varieties.